KoMaR1911/dnSpyDetector/README.md

 A quick way to check for the presence of dnSpy hooks / other inline hooks in memory

 Features:
-- Check for inline hooks on IsDebuggerPresent / RemoteDebuggerPresent
+- Check for inline hooks on IsDebuggerPresent / RemoteDebuggerPresent / WinVerifyTrust
 - Check for parrent process (explorer.exe / cmd.exe)
+- Check digital signature (Parent process)

 ![](https://i.imgur.com/a72g4Mv.png)